 The history of the Bennington flag is widely debated — some reports claim that it was carried by Nathaniel Fillmore at the Battle of Bennington (which actually took place between Waloomsac and North Hoosick, New York).
 This is where the flag’s name is derived.
 Conversely, there are those who believe that the flag could not have been constructed until at least a quarter century after the American Revolution and think, therefore, that the Bennington Flag was crafted as a centennial or commemorative item in the last half of the 1800s.

-Whatever the case may be, there are a set of features and facts about the Bennington flag that are indisputable.
-Here are seven such facts. . .
+Whatever the case may be, these seven features and facts about the Bennington flag are not disputed...

 Seven Bennington Flag Facts